13 Best Fall Vacations in the US: From Foliage to Festivals

 Why should you attend the Circleville Pumpkin Show in Ohio?

-If you are a fall enthusiast, then the Circleville Pumpkin Show in Ohio is a must-visit.
+If you are a fall lover, then the Circleville Pumpkin Show in Ohio is a must-visit.
 After all, it is claimed to be the biggest pumpkin festival in the US.

 This festival is one of the best fall vacation ideas for the whole family.